jrmhx/mqtt/README.md

 If you don't have the required JDK installed in your system, it might take a while for gradle to fetch and install the JDK (several hundreds MB) for you.
 Please be patient 😸.

+## Run

+To conduct a successful experiment you need to:

+1. Under the project root fold;
+2. Open one terminal located in root folder and run:

+    ```bash
+    ./gradlew runPublisher
+    ```

+3. Open another terminal located in root folder and run:

+    ```bash
+    ./gradlew runAnalyser
+    ```

+**Please note** that the above commands run the experiment using the parameter setting as Assignment 3 required (3x3x4x5=180 tests, 60s per test).
+This could take a very long period of time (a little more than 3h).
+If you only want to verify the correctness of the program (like to see if there is any dead lock or race condition), feel free to use some custmized parameters.
+How to use custmized parameters are mentioned below in `Usage` section.

 ## Usage

 The applications accept the following cli arguments: